Gokrusk/apirest-nodejs-sql/README.md

-# API REST with NodeJS and SQL
+# API REST with NodeJS and MSSQL

 ## Description
 Backend app using Microsoft SQL SERVER and NodeJS